Skip to content

 • Migrate Tickets and Conversations: Each legacy ticket becomes an issue in JSM.
 Migrate all messages, replies, attachments, and statuses.

 • Map Agent Assignments & Ownership: Ensure that each migrated ticket is assigned to the correct agent and team.
+If an agent no longer exists, decide in advance whether to reassign to a default agent or leave unassigned.

 • Import Tags, Custom Fields & Metadata: Preserve any essential metadata like priority, ticket type, and custom fields.